DatDarkAlpaca/Degenerate-Bases/README.md

 degenerate bases and generate a file with all possible outcomes with non-degenerate bases considering the conversion of degenerate bases into conventional bases.

+If you're looking for the NoGUI version ( 4.6f ), visit the [legacy repository](https://github.com/DatDarkAlpaca/Degenerate-Bases-NoGUI).

 ## Getting Started

 These instructions are aimed towards getting you a copy of the project up and running on your local